-- In many economic sectors, TCX faces long-standing structural impediments to growing its portfolio, such as the energy sector where many of the underlying commercial contracts are denominated in US dollars.
+- In many economic sectors, TCX faces longstanding structural impediments to growing its portfolio, such as the energy sector where many of the underlying commercial contracts are denominated in US dollars.
 Penetrating these sectors requires patient work to convince the lenders, borrowers, regulators, and governments involved that local currency arrangements may be better suited. - As a market risk vehicle, TCX is not in position to absorb a significant amount of the credit and country risks that inevitably arise when investing in emerging and frontier markets.
-The Fund is dependent, therefore, on the willingness of strong parties to face these risks, either as counterparties to TCX or as guarantors of its exposures. - The choice for local currency funding to match assets earning local currency is often based on short-term financial considerations by local managers ("how much will it cost me now?") rather than forward-looking risk management ("how much could I lose later?").
-As a result, many clients continue to perceive as attractive the low interest rates prevailing in US dollars and other hard currencies. - The growth of TCX's portfolio and the Fund's financial returns remain dependent on local currency exchange and interest rate trends and global FX shocks.
-Recovering fully from the losses of 2014/2015 requires maintaining the size of the portfolio at current levels at least, to generate the offsetting interest carry on which TCX partly depends for its long-term sustainability.
-However, the demand for local currency loans could stagnate or fall, if macro-economic fundamentals do not continue to improve from their recent lows, and local interest rates do not come down further from their recent highs. - TCX's Primary Investments portfolio occasionally achieves peaks in individual and regional currency concentrations.
-Notwithstanding the Fund Manager's efforts to place some exposures with market participants, the opportunities to make use of market hedging remain limited, not least due to the fact that TCX's mandate is to be "additional" to the market.
-Under these circumstances, rationing the available capacity could be required.
+The Fund is dependent, therefore, on the ability and willingness of strong parties to face these risks, either as counterparties to TCX or as guarantors of its exposures. - TCX's Primary Investments portfolio occasionally achieves peaks in individual and regional currency concentrations due to high demand and growing transactions sizes, particularly in the infrastructure sectors.

+Notwithstanding the Fund Manager's efforts to place some exposures with market participants, the opportunities to offset these positions remain limited, due to TCX's mandate to be "additional" to the market.
+Under these circumstances, rationing the available capacity could be required, pending a re-assessment of the Fund's risk appetite.

-We believe that TCX has in place the strategies and capabilities necessary to overcome these challenges in sustainable fashion, and look forward to accelerating the Fund's growth in support of the development objectives of its investors. ■
+We believe that TCX has in place the strategies, capabilities and processes necessary to overcome these challenges, and we look forward to sustaining into the next decade the momentum and achievements of the past few years.